-The House of Commons has, in the last couple of days, proposed Statutory Self-Employment Pay.
+Back in March, the House of Commons proposed Statutory Self-Employment Pay.
 If accepted, self-employed workers can receive 80% of their monthly net earnings, averaged over the last three years or £2,917 per month, whichever is the lower.

 If an employee has returned to work from self-isolation and they are still coughing, should they be sent home?

 No, if an employee has followed medical and government advice and self-isolated, they can return to work.
-A cough might seem unsettling for others, however the cough may persist for a few weeks and they are not contagious.
+A cough might seem unsettling for others, however, it may persist for a few weeks and they are not contagious.

 Do employees have to work if they are self-isolating?

 If they feel well enough to work and they can work from home, they should do so.
 They should be paid in full for the time they are working from home.
-If they do not feel well enough to work then they are ‘off sick’ and should be paid SSP unless their employment contract states otherwise.
+If they do not feel well enough to work, they are ‘off sick’.
+Therefore, unless their employment contract states otherwise, they should be paid SSP.

-Whether you’re an employer or an employee seeking further information on the Job Retention Scheme, or any other element of employment law, call our specialist Employment solicitors on 0117 325 2929 or complete our online enquiry form.
+Whether you’re an employer or an employee seeking further information on the Coronavirus Job Retention Scheme, or any other element of employment law, call our specialist employment solicitors on 0117 322 6606 or complete our online enquiry form.